Filter Options

 6-Day Uganda Gorilla Trekking & Safari Tours

 Uganda isn’t your stereotypical safari destination.
-Where most of Africa’s top safari countries support a cover of dusty, dry savannah and associated plains wildlife, Uganda is fertile, well-watered and best known for its lush jungles and wealth of forest-dwelling birds and primates.
+Most of Africa’s top safari countries support a cover of dusty, dry savannah and associated plains wildlife.
+But Uganda is fertile, well-watered and best known for its lush jungles and wealth of forest-dwelling birds and primates.
 Tracking mountain gorillas is the headline attraction, followed closely by the opportunity to hang out with some of Africa’s most habituated chimp communities.
-Yet, despite this, Uganda’s moist savannah also scores highly when it comes to more conventional safari icons such as lion, elephant and hippo.
-A 6-day safari allows you to explore more than one ecological facet of this compact and biodiverse equatorial country.
+Yet, despite this, Uganda’s moist savannah also scores highly when it comes to seeing more conventional safari icons such as lion, elephant and hippo.
+A 6-day safari allows you to explore more than one ecological aspect of this compact and biodiverse equatorial country.

 Selected filters: